okta/okta-developer-docs/packages/@okta/vuepress-site/docs/release-notes/2023-okta-identity-engine/index.md

 * An Authentication Policy rule configured with `methods` and `types` parameters of a possession `constraint` object, incorrectly prompted users for a security question.
 (OKTA-642454)

-* The Custom API Action card in Okta Workflows couldn’t authenticate requests to `/api/v1/org/factors/yubikey_token/tokens` endpoints.
+* The Custom API Action card in Okta Workflows couldn't authenticate requests to `/api/v1/org/factors/yubikey_token/tokens` endpoints.
 (OKTA-639624)

 ## September